What is CapCut and how do you use it?

 8. Play the clip through.
 From your first keyframe to your second, you should see the Clone Jutsu effect go from mild to mind-bending.
 That’s thanks to your keyframes!

 You can use keyframes for pretty much anything, and you can use more than two.
-Root around, take your time, and use keyframes to perfect your CapCut edits to the closest millimeter.
+Root around, take your time, and use keyframes to edit your CapCut projects to the closest millimeter.

 How to use motion blur in CapCut